rule

 Text 39

-At the end of every year may your good self count on one night only with me, my husband, to have sex so that you one after the other can have children in this world, my dearest [see also 6.18: 38-42].
+At the end of every year your good self may count on one night only in order to make love with me, my husband, so that you, one after the other, will have children in this world, my dear [see also 6.18: 38-42].'

-At the end of every year may your good self count on one night only with me, my husband, to have sex so that you one after the other can put children on this world, my dearest [see also 6.18: 38-42].'
+At the end of every year may your good self count on one night only with me, my husband, to have sex so that you one after the other can have children in this world, my dearest [see also 6.18: 38-42].'
 (Vedabase)

 Text 40